Alarm grows after the US inserts itself into Israel's war against Iran with strikes on nuclear sites

 “We are very close to achieving our goals” in removing Iran's nuclear and missile threats, Israeli Prime Minister Benjamin Netanyahu said late Sunday.

-The head of the International Atomic Energy Agency, Rafael Mariano Grossi, told the Security Council that no one was in a position to assess the underground damage at Fordo, which is dug deep into a mountain, but visible craters tracked with the U.S. announcements.
+The head of the U.N.'s International Atomic Energy Agency, Rafael Mariano Grossi, told the Security Council that no one was in a position to assess the underground damage at Fordo, which is dug deep into a mountain, but visible craters tracked with the U.S. announcements.
 He said IAEA inspectors should be allowed to look at the sites.
-The U.N. nuclear watchdog's governing board planned an emergency meeting Monday.
+The IAEA's governing board planned an emergency meeting Monday.

 Grossi stressed that a path for diplomacy remained, but if that fails, “violence and destruction could reach unthinkable levels,” and global efforts at nuclear nonproliferation “could crumble.”

 Iran, battered by Israel's largest-ever assault on it that began on June 13, has limited options for retaliation, as key allies have mostly stayed out of the conflict.
 It could attack U.S. forces stationed in the Middle East with the missiles and rockets that Israel hasn't destroyed.
-It could attempt to close a key bottleneck for global oil supplies, the Strait of Hormuz, between it and the United Arab Emirates.
+It could attempt to close a key bottleneck for global oil supplies, the Strait of Hormuz, between it and Oman.

 Or it could hurry to develop a nuclear weapon with what remains of its program.
 The Atomic Energy Organization of Iran said its program will not be stopped.